 7. Conscious uncoupling

-Many of us stay trapped in strained relationships because we don’t know how to break up or leave a relationship on good terms, and let’s face it, that’s not always possible when there’s abuse involved.
+Many of us stay trapped in troubled relationships because we don’t know how to break up or leave a relationship on good terms, and let’s face it, that’s not always possible when there’s abuse involved.

 But even when we decide to leave a relationship going bad, surviving a breakup can leave scars, and time doesn’t heal all wounds.
 You may find that you’ve moved on from a relationship physically, but not emotionally.

-Even if you have zero romantic desire left for your ex, you may find them creeping into your thoughts (and your heart) subconsciously like a bad dream, and suddenly, you’re reliving the pain of the relationship and break up again.
+Even if you have zero romantic desire left for your ex, you may find them creeping into your thoughts (and your heart) subconsciously like a bad dream, and suddenly, you’re reliving the pain of the relationship and breaking up again.

 According to relationship therapist, Katherine Woodward Thomas, we can consciously choose to reject the pain of a breakup and end it in a way that restores our hearts for better love in the future.

 So whether your breakup is fresh, or happened some time ago, you can release negative energy from past breakups.
 Healing your heart will help you in letting go and moving on from a bad relationship.